outlandishideas/kasia/README.md

 ## Features

-- Declaratively connect React components to data from the WordPress API.
+- Declaratively connect React components to the WP-API.
-- Register and consume Custom Content Types with very little configuration.
+- Register and consume Custom Content Types with ease.
-- Provides a common sense interface for making requests to the WP-API.
-- All content data received is placed on the store for caching (and can be invalidated).
 - Built-in isomorphism.
-- An official boilerplate for getting started with Pepperoni in a matter of minutes.

 Check out the [Pepperoni boilerplate]() based on [WordPress Bedrock](https://github.com/roots/bedrock) if you are starting from scratch.